History of Rob Gronkowski in Timeline

 A Gronking to Remember: Book One in the Rob Gronkowski Erotica Series

-In July 2015, Gronkowski co-wrote a memoir titled "It's Good to be Gronk" with Jason Rosenhaus.
-Published by Simon & Schuster's and Derek Jeter's Jeter Publishing, it became a New York Times Bestseller.
+In July 2015, Gronkowski co-authored his memoir, "It's Good to be Gronk", with Jason Rosenhaus.
+Published by Simon & Schuster's and Derek Jeter's Jeter Publishing, the book became a New York Times Bestseller.

 It's Good to Be Gronk